markekraus/psharp/foundation-by-laws.md

 # Foundation By-Laws

-This is temporary until the foundation is formalized.
+This is temporary until the Foundation is formalized.

 ## Foundation Membership